Okipa/laravel-table/README.md

     protected function columns(): array
     {
         return [
+            // Column will not be searchable
+            Column::make('Id'),
-            Column::make('Id'), // Column will not be searchable Column::make('Owned companies')
+            // Column will be searchable using this closure Column::make('Owned companies')
                 // ...
 Custom formatting
                 ->searchable(fn(Builder $query, string $searchBy) => $query->whereRelation(